tangly-team/tangly-os/src/site/website/content/expertise/expertise-technical/software-craftsmanship.md

 {{< /card >}}
 {{< card header="**Assessments**" >}}
 Every project is unique and so are its challenges.
-Through interviews, questionnaires, and surveys we provide you with a detailed assessment of your software development process and project along with recommendations.
+Through interviews, questionnaires, and surveys, we provide you with a detailed assessment of your software development process and project along with recommendations.
 I also offer online and remote assessments.

 * Articulate and refine your product definition
 * Evaluate your agile software development processes
 * Identify what’s working and what needs improvement
-* List areas where best practices can be applied
+* List areas where the best practices can be applied
 * Quickly get a snapshot of your situation and where you stand
 * Gain a new perspective from an experienced outsider
 {{< /card >}}